-Like any business striving for success, recruitment agencies need to have a solid social media strategy in place.
+Like any business striving for success, recruitment agencies need to have a solid social recruiting strategy in place.

-Whilst posting on job boards is a great way to boost brand awareness, so is reaching out to new businesses and potential clients on social networks like Facebook, LinkedIn and Twitter adds a personal touch and will give you a better return on investment.
+Whilst posting on job boards is a great way to boost brand awareness, reaching out to new businesses and potential clients on social networks like Facebook, LinkedIn and Twitter adds a personal touch and will give you a better return on investment.

-It’s surprising, therefore, that many agencies pay less attention to social recruiting than they should.
+It’s surprising that many agencies pay less attention to social recruiting than they should.

-Social recruiting is the feather in the ol’ cap for recruitment agencies, and even job boards.
-It can help you reach out to new clients, attract the kind of top talent your clients are looking for.
+Social recruiting is the feather in the cap for recruitment agencies, and even job boards.
+It can help you reach out to new clients and attract the kind of top talent your clients are looking for.

 Perhaps more importantly for you, it can help build a solid reputation in what's renowned as being a cut-throat industry rife with competition.